-Ahead of 2019’s HUGE hospitality takeover, we got to sit down with Drum & Bass heavyweight, hospital records stalwart, and one of the scene’s true greats, Danny Byrd, to discuss all things 2019, his previous performance at Nozstock, the release of Atomic Funk and festival experiences.
+Ahead of 2019’s HUGE Hospitality Takeover, we sat down with Hospital Records stalwart, Drum & Bass heavyweight and one of the scene’s true greats, Danny Byrd.
+We discuss all things 2019, previous Nozstock performances, the release of Atomic Funk and memorable festival experiences.

 1.)
 First of all, welcome back!
 You return to The Cubicles this year after your live set here at Noz in 2015.
 How would you say your music has changed from then to now?